 - features expert clinician commentary on the guidance

 - adds context through comparisons with other guidelines

 - makes lengthy guidelines easier to navigate for healthcare professionals.

-Please refer to the full guideline for further recommendations, further details, background information, and information on rationale and strength of recommendations.
+Please refer to the full GOLD strategy for the complete recommendations, methodology, references, background information, and description of levels of evidence.

 Reflecting on your Learnings

 Reflection is important for continuous learning and development, and a critical part of the revalidation process for UK healthcare professionals.
 Click here to access the Guidelines Reflection Record.